The Color Purple (2023 soundtrack): Background

 The Color Purple featured musical performances from the Broadway production and the original 1985 film.
-Bazawule described the challenging aspect is being "how to make Broadway music more cinematic", hence he took the influences of African-American music and transitioned it to gospel, blues and jazz to achieve the same.
-13 songs from the musical were not included in the film, whereas the song "She Be Mine", which was cut from the musical had been reinstated in the film.
+Bazawule described the challenging aspect as being "how to make Broadway music more cinematic", hence he took the influences of African-American music and transitioned it to gospel, blues and jazz to achieve the same.
+13 songs from the musical were not included in the film, whereas the song "She Be Mine", which was cut from the musical was reinstated in the film.

 Kris Bowers met Bazawule in late-2021, six months before the film began production.
-They discussed on whether the score needed to glue with the songs, for which he replied "Even if the score was going to have its own identity, it was important that we had some sort of tangential connection between the songs and whatever I was writing".
-His early involvement was mostly on the process of pre-recording and arranging the songs.
-Bazawule showed Bowers, several storyboards for the two-hour version of the film so that he could underly the emotional and character-based themes for the film.
+They discussed whether the score needed to glue with the songs, to which he replied "Even if the score was going to have its own identity, it was important that we had some sort of tangential connection between the songs and whatever I was writing".
+His early involvement was mostly in the process of pre-recording and arranging the songs.
+Bazawule showed Bowers several storyboards for the two-hour version of the film, so that he could underlay the emotional and character-based themes for the film.

-For Mister's (Domingo) theme, he incorporated a banjo which has "an underlying, eerie texture that represents the twisted internal world for him".
-For other characters, most of the score carried their "internal feelings" throughout their journey, but in a way that is different from the songs.
+For Mister's (Domingo) theme, he incorporated a banjo as "an underlying, eerie texture that represents the twisted internal world for him".
+For other characters, most of the score carried their "internal feelings" throughout their journey, but in a way that was different from the songs.
 For Celie's (Fantasia) theme, it had a sense of simplicity and a bit of loneliness in the beginning.
 The score begins with a sparse note, but as her story grows and she steps into power, it grows into a full blown orchestral sound.
 He wanted the theme to have the brightness and joy as well as scope and scale to it, especially during the emotional moments.
-A 22-feet gramaphone has been used as an integral part of the film score.
+A 22-foot gramophone was used as an integral part of the film score.

-At sequences, where Celie and Shug Avery (Henson) celebrated the color purple, the score had to compliment the scene and not to overpower.
+In sequences where Celie and Shug Avery (Henson) celebrated the color purple, the score had to complement the scene and not to overpower.
 Hence, he recorded the sequence with close microphones and a smaller ensemble to give an intimate feeling.